Islam imposes corporal punishment on drinkers and gamblers. Is this the best policy to help them?

 For more discussion of Qutb, see the earlier post, offsite and written by yours truly and titled Muhammad, the Quran, and Prohibition: Islam’s Punishments for Drinking and Gambling.

-To conclude this section, the Quran takes the long route in the sandy desert to decree that intoxicants and gambling are sins.
+To conclude this section, the Quran takes the long route to decree that intoxicants and gambling are sins.
 Sura 4:43 seems to imply that a Muslim is allowed to get drunk, but not during forced prayer times.
 This means that after he says his last prayers in the evening, he can open a container of alcohol.
 Qutb argues that this shows the wisdom of his sacred book because it gradually imposes divine law on recalcitrant humans, but he fails to factor in historical reality, and he misreads human psychology and society.
 Theologically, this gradual, changing revelation puts the deity who inspired the Quran in a difficult position.
 He too misreads human nature.
 What does this say about Muhammad’s capacity to be rightly guided?
 It is better to lay down the law immediately so that humans can know where they stand and obey or disobey the standard.
 It should not float around in the air, confusing people.
 However, it must be said that Sura 5:90-91 does come down strong, though belatedly, on two potential vices, and that many Christians, especially in the American South, would agree with these two verses.

 The hadith are the reports of Muhammad’s words and actions outside of the Quran.
 The three most reliable hadith collectors and editors are Bukhari (d.
 870), Muslim (d.
 875), and Abu Dawud (d.
 875).
 The Quran and the hadith are the foundations for later legal rulings.
 This section deals first with drinking and then with gambling.